 Reflection can feel like just one more thing to cram into an already too-short course.
 But stopping to take a breath rather than jumping right to the next project or activity helps students learn from mistakes and recognize strengths and weaknesses.
 It can make the difference between success and failure, in school and beyond.

-Are you looking for some new ways to increase student reflection in the classroom?
-Here are 15 ideas you can try tomorrow:
+Are you looking for some new ways to increase student reflection in your college or university classroom?
+Here are 15 ideas you can try tomorrow.

 2. Sketch reflections

 This one’s not for the faint of heart, but in the right class it can be a fun way to shake things up.
-After a lesson, all your students write a key reflection on a sheet of paper and crumple it up.
+After a mini lecture or presentation, all your students write a key reflection on a sheet of paper and crumple it up.
 Then they toss their papers to the other side of the room.
 Once students catch a “snowball,” they read it, add something new and repeat.

-To give your students a fresh perspective on a presentation, performance or even social skill development, pull out your phone or tablet and record it.
+To give your students a fresh perspective on a presentation, performance or practical skill development, pull out your phone or tablet and record it.
 Watching themselves can give them (and you) incredible insights into their progress.

 9. Write exit slips

 Before students leave your class, ask them to quickly jot down what they’ve learned on a sticky note (or answer another reflection question).
 Or save a tree and use collaboration software like Span™ Workspace instead.
 Students can pull out their phones or laptops to quickly add ideas to a shared digital canvas, which they can access anytime.